icyavocado/icyavocado/README.md

 - 👋 Hi, I’m @icyavocado
 - 👀 I’m interested in computer science, artificial intelligence, and machine learning.
-- 🌱 I’m currently learning Python programming and deep learning.
+- 🌱 I’m currently learning TypeScript programming.
 - 💞️ I’m looking to collaborate on open-source AI projects or any interesting computer science project.
 - 📫 How to reach me: You can contact me through my Github profile or drop an email to icyavocado@ovacoda.com